alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 export { handler, EmailEvent }
 ```

+We see the handler performing two main operations:

+1. validating the request, and
+2. sending the email

 For a better understanding of what's _actually_ happening, and through the looking glass of our test-first approach, let's examine the sendEmail test file.